Happy birthday, Kyle Chandler! Channeling Coach Taylor's words of wisdom

-Kyle Chandler, the man responsible for warming the hearts of fans for five seasons as fearless football coach Eric Taylor on Friday Night Lights, celebrates his 50th birthday today.
-To mark the milestone occasion, EW decided to do the only honorable thing: Channel our inner Coach Taylor — yes, everyone has one — to give people the advice they’ve been missing ever since the light dimmed on that football field in Philadelphia.
+Kyle Chandler, the man responsible for warming the hearts of fans for five seasons as fearless football coach Eric Taylor on Friday Night Lights, celebrates his 53rd birthday Monday.
+To mark the occasion, EW decided to do the only honorable thing: Channel our inner Coach Taylor — yes, everyone has one — to give people the advice they’ve been missing ever since the light dimmed on that football field in Philadelphia.

 After all, who better to solve your life problems than the ultimate molder of men?

 I was just fired from my job, and with the job market the way it is, it’s not easy for someone my age to find work.
 I need some advice, Coach. —Dave, 50